For Story Bridge views up close: Captain Burke Park

-For a riverside spot you can walk to – Brisbane Botanic Gardens
+For a riverside spot you can walk to: Brisbane Botanic Gardens

-The Brisbane Botanic Gardens are a much-loved by students and city dwellers.
+The Brisbane Botanic Gardens are much loved by students and city dwellers.
 It’s close, pretty and has lots of little spaces and hideaway sections where you can find your own private space to lay out a picnic blanket.
 Follow the winding paths, keep an eye out for the cool sculptures and find your perfect picnic spot – whether it’s by the river, by an ornamental pond or surrounded by trees.

-Getting there: Walk!
+Getting there: Walk.
 It’s just 20 minutes away, walking along the scenic river front.
 Or ride using one of Student One’s free bikes in 10 minutes.

-For swimming – South Bank
+For swimming: South Bank

 Like the sound of a picnic that involves regular breaks to go swimming in Australia’s only inner-city, man-made beach?
-Of course you do!
+Of course you do.
 South Bank is famous for its gorgeous lagoons, grassy space, street performers and shops and retailers nearby.
 The best part?
 It’s free to swim and there are lifeguards on duty year-round.
 Sometimes they put on free movies too.

 Getting there: Walk in 25 minutes or ride in 15 minutes.
 Catch the CityCat or jump on the free (red) CityHopper ferry.
 You can also catch a bus to the Cultural Centre, or ride a train to South Bank Station or South Brisbane Station.
-So many options!
+So many options.

-For gorgeous city views – Kangaroo Point Cliffs Park
+For gorgeous city views: Kangaroo Point Cliffs Park

 There’s no denying how good the views are from Kangaroo Point Cliffs Park.
-It’s the best sunset vantage point in the whole city!
+It’s the best sunset vantage point in the whole city.
 Whether you’re at the top of the cliffs or down below, you won’t be able to resist whipping out your phone to snap a picture of Brisbane’s city skyline.
-There are plenty of BBQs and tables and chairs.
+There are plenty of barbecues and tables and chairs.
 And you’ll love watching the local rock climbers scaling the cliffs with impressive prowess.

 Getting there: Walk in 25 minutes or ride Student One’s free bikes in 15 minutes – following the river’s edge, past QUT and over the Goodwill Bridge.
 Otherwise, catch the free (red) CityHopper ferry from Eagle Street Pier Ferry Terminal to Thornton Street Ferry Terminal.

-For a quiet spot with free transport – Merthyr Park
+For a quiet spot with free transport: Merthyr Park

 Getting there: Walk in 30 minutes or ride in 10 minutes using Student One’s free bikes – the route follows the beautiful river boardwalk.
 Otherwise, walk 5 minutes to Eagle Street Ferry Terminal and catch the free (red) CityHopper ferry three stops to Sydney Street Ferry Terminal.

-For space to play sports – New Farm Park
+For space to play sports: New Farm Park

-For lots of pretty gardens – Roma Street Parklands
+For lots of pretty gardens: Roma Street Parklands

 Get your flower fix at Roma Street Parklands.
 It’s massive with 16 hectares of lawns, designer gardens and colourful flower beds.
 It also flaunts gorgeous winding walkways, a huge lake and a stunning man-made waterfall.
 Throughout the year, Roma Street Parklands is also home to tonnes of events, from the Queensland Multicultural Festival to free Christmas movies, so there’s always something new to discover here.